tiburciohugo/Form/README.md

 all pure HTML, CSS and Javascript.
 ** Please note that some of the code in my project is in my mother language.

+ - You can check the project here: https://tiburciohugo.github.io/Form/

 ## Technologies